 4/ The exam form fee is a joke 🪙

-In a country where it takes ₹50 to order a Aadhaar PVC Card, it takes ₹100 to sit for the prelims of UPSC exam.
+In a country where it takes ₹50 to order an Aadhaar PVC Card, it takes ₹100 to sit for the prelims of the UPSC exam.
 No wonder they have 1.3 million aspirants.

 5/ Positioned as a calendar event 🗓

-You will find most aspirants that get into the UPSC prepare even before they pick their bachelors degree.
+You will find most aspirants that get into the UPSC prepare even before they pick ’s degree.
 The plan it few years in advance as if giving UPSC exam is core part of who they want to be.

 6/ High stakes attract crowds 🏃🏻